dhruval-tech/Machine_Learning_Experiments/README.md

-# 40_DhruvalGandhi
+# Machine Learning Experiments
-This repo contains all the lab works and assignment for the subject of Machine Learning
+This repo contains all the lab works to learn and understand the Machine Learning.